specificityy/infinite-scroll-image-loader/README.md

 3. Use your preferred build tool and testing framework.
 4. Add ``iperezqm`` and ``dominicfarr`` and as a contributors.
 5. Commit often, so we can see how you grow your code.
-6. When you are finished create a pull request for us to start the code review process.
+6. When you are finished create a pull request and assign it to ``iperezqm`` and ``dominicfarr`` for us to start the code review process.

 This does not need to be perfect, but functional.